Information-Theoretic Graph Fusion with Vision-Language-Action Model for Policy Reasoning and Dual Robotic Control: Related works

 \subsection{Information Theory}

-Information theory (IT)\cite{shannon1948mathematical} is introduced to quantify the average uncertainty embedded in the signal, characterizing the unpredictability or surprise associated with its possible states.
-This is achieved by calculating the entropy of a given probability distribution.
-In modern machine learning, information theory provides theoretical foundations for understanding learning dynamics, and design principles for regularization and generalization.
-Recent advances continue to expand these concepts to address challenges in Neural network analysis\cite{anusha2024cloud}, Multi-agent systems\cite{he2025llm} and distributed learning\cite{xu2024decentralized}.
-In the field of robotic manipulation tasks, MaxMi\cite{zhou2024maxmi} proposes a Maximal Mutual Information (MaxMI) criterion to accurately localize physical states that align well with human semantics, alleviating the need for human supervision or heuristic rules. \cite{merlo2025exploiting} extracts the active scene elements and quantify the information shared between hands and objects, which is the frist work applies the Shannon’s Information Theory on manual tasks for the first time.
-Moreover, information theory has been embedded into the policy learning framework\cite{peng2024unsupervised,chen2025shieldagent}, where maximizing the information gain of action outcomes or future states effectively enhances the agent's exploration capabilities in uncertain environments.
-Such methods are particularly effective in contact-intensive operational scenarios, where sensory signals are often noisy and difficult to model accurately.
+Information Theory (IT) \cite{shannon1948mathematical} was originally established to quantify the inherent uncertainty within a signal and thereby characterize the stochastic nature of its potential states.
+This quantification is primarily accomplished through the computation of entropy over a defined probability distribution.
+Within the landscape of modern machine learning, information theory offers a rigorous theoretical basis for interpreting learning dynamics and formulating principles for regularization and generalization.
+Contemporary research continues to extrapolate these foundational concepts to tackle complex problems in neural network analysis \cite{anusha2024cloud}, multi-agent coordination \cite{he2025llm}, and distributed learning frameworks \cite{xu2024decentralized}.
+In the specific domain of robotic manipulation, researchers have leveraged these principles to bridge the gap between physical data and semantic understanding.
+For instance, the MaxMI framework \cite{zhou2024maxmi} introduces a Maximal Mutual Information criterion to precisely localize physical states that correspond to human-level semantics, which effectively mitigates the reliance on manual supervision or heuristic constraints.
+Furthermore, \cite{merlo2025exploiting} investigates the extraction of active scene elements to quantify the information transfer between the robotic hand and the manipulated object, marking a pioneering application of Shannon’s Information Theory to the analysis of manual tasks.
+Beyond analysis, information-theoretic objectives have been seamlessly integrated into policy learning architectures \cite{peng2024unsupervised,chen2025shieldagent}.
+By maximizing the information gain regarding action outcomes or prospective states, these methods significantly bolster the exploration efficiency of agents in uncertain environments.
+Such approaches prove particularly advantageous in contact-rich operational scenarios where sensory feedback is frequently obscured by noise and difficult to model with high precision.

 In contrast to prior works that primarily emphasize action representation formats or generative efficiency, our proposed GF-VLA framework introduces a structured knowledge layer derived from human demonstrations in the form of information-theoretic behavior graphs.
 These graphs serve as intermediate symbolic representations that encode the temporal and semantic structure of task dynamics.
 By integrating them with visual observations and natural-language instructions, GF-VLA enables interpretable policy generation through an LLM head enhanced with chain-of-thought reasoning.
 This design improves policy generalization via symbolic abstraction and also supports real-time execution with local replanning, addressing both adaptability and robustness in dynamic multi-step dual-arm manipulation tasks.